dpt/davespace.co.uk/src/blog/20150131-branchless-sequences.md

                0x000F0000, 0x00F00000, 0x0F000000, 0xF0000000}
 ```

 You could make Aha more accurate by adding to this list, but extending it too much will slow things down.
-Conversely you could remove elements here if you only care about your solution working for a subset of integers, such as bytes.
+Conversely you could remove some trial values from here if you only care about your solution working for a subset of integers, such as bytes.

 While Aha performs an exhaustive *search* for answers it does **not** perform an exhaustive *test* of its suggestions.
-If you want a generated program to be proven working for all possible 32-bit input values (or for the subset of input values that matter to you) then you'll need to write a small test program yourself.
+If you want a generated program to be proven working for all possible input values (e.g. all 32-bit integers, or the subset of integer values that matter to you) then you'll need to write a small test program yourself.

 So let's build that small test program in C and verify that each of the suggested programs works for every possible 32-bit integer: